teotikalki/stop-spammer-registrations-plugin/readme.txt

 * fixed TLD block list.
 Many reports that it did not work.
 I rewrote and tested on different installations.
 * I changed the name of the plugin to Stop Spammers.
 We'll see if it breaks Wordpress.
 I think this is the most dangerous thing I've tried.
 * changed how logging works.
 Now, by default there is no log at all.

+= 5.0 =
+* Added poison links.
+* Added email notifications on white list requests.
+* Removed bbpress loading code because of conflicts.
+Not all checks will work on bbpress.
+Plugin might not stop bbpress registrations.
+* Moved good cache tests to just before db lookups to prevent false negatives.
+* Use cookies to check session speed so as not to cause problems with sites that can't handle sessions.
+* Changed session so as not to restart the timer on subsequent checks.
+This prevents some redirections from appearing to be spam robots.
+* Added new header checks for finding real IP.
+It now works with more proxy servers.
+* Reorganized the way the plugin loads (again) to reduce overhead.
+Lazy loading works better now.
+* Fixed bugs in email domain checks.
+* Relaxed checks for http_referer so as not to fire when switching from https to http and back.
+* Changed the way Red Herring forms are checked, has its own action now.
+* Added IP lookup for CloudFlare.com.
+* Ran code through a formatting program.
+Pretty code will not last long, though, since my IDE is notepad.
+* Added a function that can be called by other plugins who wish to check for spam.
+* " if (function_exists('stop_spam_check')) stop_spam_check(); "
+* Added liker.profile checks - if request has liker.profile and poison is checked then the spammer goes to bad ip cache.
+* Might work with Gravity Forms.
+I made changes, but Gravity Forms is a pay plugin so I don't have access to test it.

 == Frequently Asked Questions ==